theasern/YTDownloader/README.md

 **Lastest Download**: https://github.com/theasern/YTDownloader/releases/download/v2.5/YTDownloader.exe

 Compressed Download: https://github.com/theasern/YTDownloader/releases/download/v2.5/YTDownloader.zip
-### License
+### License:
-*This project is licensed under the BSD-3-Clause LICENSE, for more information about open-source licenses, click [here](https://opensource.org/faq), or if you want more information about the BSD-3-Clause, click [here](https://opensource.org/licenses/BSD-3-Clause)*
+*This project does NOT have a license, for more information about open source licenses, click [here](https://opensource.org/faq), or if you want more information about what does mean to NOT have a license, click [here](https://choosealicense.com/no-permission/)*